elyxlz/github-context/README.md

 # GitHub Context Extractor

 A simple CLI tool to extract context from GitHub repositories (code, issues, wiki ...) for AI.
-Now with parallel processing and progress bars!

 ## Install